Space Shuttle Columbia: History

 In 1983, Columbia, under the command of John Young on what was his sixth spaceflight, undertook its second operational mission (STS-9), in which the Spacelab science laboratory and a six-person crew was carried, including the first non-American astronaut on a space shuttle, Ulf Merbold.
 After the flight, it spent 18 months at the Rockwell Palmdale facility beginning in January 1984, undergoing modifications that removed the Orbiter Flight Test hardware and updating it to similar specifications as those of its sister orbiters.
 At that time the shuttle fleet was expanded to include Discovery and Atlantis.

-Columbia returned to space on January 12, 1986, with the launch of STS-61-C. The mission's crew included Dr. Franklin Chang-Diaz, and the first sitting member of the House of Representatives to venture into space, Bill Nelson.
+Columbia returned to space on January 12, 1986, with the launch of STS-61-C. The mission's crew included Franklin Chang-Diaz, and the first sitting member of the House of Representatives to venture into space, Bill Nelson.

 The next shuttle mission, STS-51-L, was undertaken by Challenger.
 It was launched on January 28, 1986, ten days after STS-61-C had landed, and ended in disaster 73 seconds after launch.
 Prior to the accident, Columbia had been slated to be ferried to Vandenberg Air Force Base to conduct fueling tests and to perform a flight readiness firing at SLC-6 to validate the west coast launch site.
 In the aftermath, NASA's shuttle timetable was disrupted, and the Vandenberg tests, which would have cost $60 million, were canceled.
 Columbia was not flown again until 1989 (on STS-28), after which it resumed normal service as part of the shuttle fleet.

 STS-93, launched on July 23, 1999, was the first U.S. space mission with a female commander, Lt.
 Col. Eileen Collins.
 This mission deployed the Chandra X-ray Observatory.

 Columbias final complete mission was STS-109, the fourth servicing mission for the Hubble Space Telescope.
 Its next mission, STS-107, culminated in the orbiter's loss when it disintegrated during reentry, killing all seven of its crew.

 Consequently, President George W. Bush decided to retire the Shuttle orbiter fleet by 2010 in favor of the Constellation program and its crewed Orion spacecraft.
 The Constellation program was later canceled with the NASA Authorization Act of 2010 signed by President Barack Obama on October 11.